Polypropylene, PET, Steel and Woven Strapping & Equipment.

 Polyester strapping may appear similar to polypropylene, but it has quite different characteristics that make it more suitable for heavier applications and a preferable alternative to steel.
 It is lighter, doesn’t corrode or stain, is safer when cut under tension and has a good memory that retains tension and will continue to securely hold a load even after movement or impact.
 It is also considerably cheaper than steel.

 Polyester is also suited to a wide range of manual tools and some automatic and semi-automatic tools and machines.
 It is suitable for most applications where steel has formerly been used, such as construction materials, shipping crates and the like.

 Strands of polyester fibre, either woven or bonded together, create straps that are flexible yet strong, soft yet abrasion-resistant.
 These fall into three categories:

 Woven cord strapping is a cost-effective and safer alternative to steel strapping, offering bi-directional strength and split-resistance for harsher environments and suitable for securing heavy loads.

 Composite cord strapping lacks some of woven cord’s bi-directional strength and split-resistance but is coated with clear polypropylene.
-This coating enhances its water resistance and makes it more rigid – a boon when feeding it through pallet frames and through metal buckles.
+This coating enhances its water resistance and makes it more rigid – a bonus when feeding it through pallet frames and through metal buckles.